 Mens health and food effects our lives every day.There are many foods that can help with our health and then there are others that are not so good for us.
 We only have one body, it is a single issue and when it’s gone, it is gone.
 We want to keep it in top working order for as long as we can.

 Please note that going forward when we share a recipe I will also add the blue ribbon when it is or could be part of my personal cancer fighting arsenal.
 If you think you would enjoy the recipe please try it but do not start any kind of diet to cure any illness without first reviewing it with your doctor and have his/her approval.
 I am only showing you what I do for myself and each of us is different.
-What works for one may not work for someone else.
+After much research about cures for cancer I have chosen a ketogenic lifestyle to help fight my cancer but What works for one may not work for someone else.

 Join me every Monday as I share a laymen’s view of these issues including recipes of the better foods for health along with information to help us all age better, healthier, living our best lives now.

 We welcome your comments in the space below this article and will reply to each one.If you have not signed up for your copy of “35 Tips To Go Low-Carb When Eating out” please do so at the top right this article.
 I would love to have you join our family of Whole Food Enthusiasts..